I am absolutely obsessed with all things shark. From the dwarf lanternshark to the massive great white, I've got you covered.

 Most people have a weird fascination with shark attacks and love hearing about them.
-But, they are relatively rare.
-Statistically, you are far more likely to get struck by lightning than you are to become a victim of a shark attack.
-Of course, these attacks can be avoided completely if you stay out of the water because these big fish have never come on land to attack people.
+But they are relatively rare.
+Statistically, you are far more likely to get struck by lightning than become a shark attack victim.
+Of course, these attacks can be avoided entirely if you stay out of the water because these big fish have never come on land to attack people.

 All shark attacks are horrible, so how do you decide which ones are worse than others?
 I have decided to concentrate on incidents where large volumes of people have lost their lives, mainly through being shipwrecked.

-Can you think of anything worse that treading water, miles from land, while sharks are circling around you.
-It must be horrifying to watch your friends, family, or comrades being ripped to pieces one by one, knowing that your turn is coming, and that there is absolutely nothing you can do.
+Can you think of anything worse than treading water, miles from land, while sharks are circling you?
+It must be horrifying to watch your friends, family, or comrades being ripped to pieces, knowing that your turn is coming and that there is absolutely nothing you can do.

 On average, 400 people per year get struck by lightning, according to the NOAA website, and 58 of those are fatal.

 Only 60 people on average are attacked by sharks each year, and the death rate is about 10.

 1. USS Indianapolis 1945: 879 Fatalities